bwni/Project_AIGB/README.md

 ------
 The files are installed on a raspberri pi 4, but it is also possible to run it on a raspberry pi 3 B+.
 By cloning the files from the repository, some of the packages are still needed to install on the pi.

 For using the dashboard from cayenne.mydevice.com it is important to first link the rapberry pi by following the instructions.
-The following youtube shows you how:
+The following youtube shows you how: https://youtu.be/Qx0IHv-UR-0

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Qx0IHv-UR-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 In addition to the above clip it could happen that some of the libraries aren't up-to-date.
 Then pip install the following: